-1.1 The NAB Group's Capital Adequacy Methodologies
+The NAB Group's Capital Adequacy Methodologies

-The NAB Group operates in Australia, Asia, New Zealand, the United Kingdom and North America.
-The following table sets out the NAB Group's approach to applying measures resulting from the Basel Accord, as applied across the NAB Group as at 30 September 2016.
+The majority of the NAB Group's businesses operate in Australia and New Zealand, with branches located in Asia, the United Kingdom and the United States of America.
+The following table sets out the NAB Group's approach to applying measures resulting from the Basel Accord, as applied across the NAB Group as at 30 September 2017.

-The NAB Group's Basel Methodologies1,2,3,4
+The NAB Group's Basel Methodologies 1,2,3,4

-Methodology Approach Credit Risk Operational Risk Non-Traded Market Risk Traded Market Risk National Australia Bank Limited Advanced IRB AMA IRRBB Standardised and IMA Bank of New Zealand Advanced IRB АМА IRRBB Standardised and IMA
+Methodology Credit Operational Non-Traded Traded Approach Risk Risk Market Risk Market Risk National Australia Bank Limited and Bank of New Zealand Advanced IRB AMA IRRBB Standardised and IMA

-(1) IRB: Internal Ratings Based Approach
+- (1) IRB: Internal Ratings Based Approach

-(2) AMA: Advanced Measurement Approach
+- (2) AMA: Advanced Measurement Approach

-(3) IRRBB: Interest Rate Risk in the Banking Book
+- (3) IRRBB: Interest Rate Risk in the Banking Book

-(4) IMA: Internal Models Approach
+- (4) IMA: Internal Models Approach